nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 ---
 type: PostLayout
+title: >-
-title: 'The Central Hypothesis: Tesla’s Odometer Is Not a Simple Distance Tracker'
+  Part 1: The Central Hypothesis: Tesla’s Odometer Is Not a Simple Distance Tracker
 slug: the-central-hypothesis
 date: '2025-02-16'
 excerpt: >-